ShreelaxmiHegde/spotify-ui-clone/README.md

   ---

 ## Show Your Support ##
-- Feel free to [reach out](mailto:shreelaxmihegde9@gmail.com) with any feedback — it's always appreciated!
+- Feel free to [reach out](mailto:shreelaxmihegde9@gmail.com) with any feedback.
+It's always appreciated!
 - Interested in collaborating on this project?
 I'd love to [connect](https://github.com/ShreelaxmiHegde)!
-- If you like this project, drop a ⭐ on the repo — it helps a lot!
+- If you like this project, drop a ⭐ on the repo.
+It helps a lot!